Saint-Augustin-de-Desmaures

 Saint-Augustin-de-Desmaures (/fr/) is a city in central Quebec, Canada, on the Saint Lawrence River, adjacent to Quebec City.

 The town was founded in 1691 by three families (Desroches, Racette, Couture).
 It was merged with Quebec City on January 1, 2002 as part of the 2000–2006 municipal reorganization in Quebec and became part of the Laurentien borough of that city.
-However, after a 2004 referendum it was re-established as a separate city on January 1, 2006.
+However, together with various other former municipalities in the Province, after a 2004 referendum it was re-established as a separate city on January 1, 2006.

 The local post office was previously named Saint-Augustin-de-Portneuf from 1852, then Saint-Augustin-de-Québec from 1918 until this was renamed to the community's current name in 1986.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Augustin-de-Desmaures had a population of 19907 living in 8143 of its 8453 total private dwellings, a change of from its 2016 population of 18820.
 With a land area of 85.8 km2, it had a population density of in 2021.